qmk/qmk_firmware/keyboards/kc60/mod_rgb_underglow.md

 make kc60:<keymap>
 ```

+The [ws2812 keymap](keymaps/ws2812/) may be copied and used as a starting point.

 RGB Underglow is a fairly large feature, and your firmware may be too large to be flashed with it enabled.
 Adding `CONSOLE_ENABLE = no` or `COMMAND_ENABLE = no` to your `rules.mk` file will reduce the size of the firmware greatly, and if you don't use either feature, is very low impact change.